Are you over 60? Could TSB equity release be ideal for your needs in 2024?

 TSB lifetime mortgages UK for people over 70

 TSB Lifetime Mortgages are designed to allow homeowners to unlock the equity stored in their homes without having to worry about paying it back during their lifetime.
-The homeowner can choose to pay a portion of the loan each month, or receive a lump sum payment with no regular payments required.
+The homeowner can pay a portion of the loan each month, or receive a lump sum payment with no regular payments required.
 TSB Lifetime Mortgages come with flexible terms and repayment options that allow customers to find a solution that works for them.
-There is also no upper age limit, so even those who are older can benefit from this financial product.
+There is also no upper age limit, so even older people can benefit from this financial product.

 TSB Equity Release for people over 60